Inald/Frogger-Refactoring-2019/README.md

 ~~~~
 1) Lives added
 2) CSS added to alerts and buttons
-3) Highscore at the end of each round sorted (Descending)
+3) Highscore at the end of each round displayed and sorted
 ~~~~
 ## Refactoring
 ### Maven